leandrosenazuza/ambev-challenge/README.md

 20. Problem-solving and analytical skills ✅
 21. Attention to detail in implementing business logic ✅ | 🚧 Only the cart api is not implemented.
 22. Ability to work with and integrate multiple technologies and frameworks ✅

+## If I had more time:

+1. I could create the messager send to a MQTT server each sale operation;
+2. More tests;
+3. The cart api.

 # Developer Evaluation Project